New Zealand’s venue announced for the Biennale Arte 2017 in Venice

-Emissaries will be the exhibition title of Reihana’s 2017 Venice Biennale presentation, which will include her panoramic video in Pursuit of Venus [infected], expanded and augmented with a series of new photographic works.
+Lisa Reihana: Emissaries will be the exhibition title of Reihana’s presentation, which will include her panoramic video in Pursuit of Venus [infected], expanded and augmented with a series of new photographic works.

 Reihana says, “Isolotta means ‘island’ and I’m very interested in the relevance of that, and of the location’s history as I develop this exhibition.
 Transported half a world away we will be new emissaries to Venice.”

-Arts Council Chairman Dr Dick Grant says the Venice Biennale is widely recognised as the world’s pre-eminent contemporary art exhibition.
+Arts Council Chairman Dr Dick Grant says the biennale in Venice is widely recognised as the world’s pre-eminent contemporary art exhibition.